 Setup Monitors and Notifiers to be alerted when errors or other conditions are met by events.

-This guide will introduce Monitors and Notifiers, and how they work together to enable alerting to you, your team members, and external services.
+This section introduces Monitors and Notifiers, and how they work together to enable alerting to you, your team members, and external services.

 Monitors are very simple to setup and use the same Query Builder as in the Analytics Page.
 Clicking on the "New Monitor" button or selecting an existing monitor will display the editing slide-out: